dddrrreee/cs240lx-20spr/labs/10-memcheck-stat/README.md

       This means that when we interrupt a load or store once, the check will be performed for all future executions.
 I.e., it is sticky, or persistent.

+Today we focus on the first part, making a redzone allocator.
+As a warmup for shadow memory you will also build a simple garbage collector using a cute hack from Hans Boehm.

 Checkoff:
   1. Showing you find the errors in the checked in programs.